SapanaTaneja/30-Days-Python-Challenge/README.md

 ✅ Tasks I completed on Day 1:

-Downloaded and installed the VS Code environment
+1. Downloaded and installed the VS Code environment

-Installed Python
+2. Installed Python

-Installed the Python extension in VS Code
+3.  the Python extension in VS Code

-Created a GitHub repository for documentation
+4. Created a GitHub repository for documentation

-I also revised the important Git commands like:
+5. I also revised the important Git commands like:

-clone

-add

-commit

-merge

-push

-pull

-pull request (PR)
+clone, add, commit ,merge, push, pull, pull request (PR)

 I refreshed my understanding of merging, managing conflicts, and forking a repository for version control and collaboration.

 Finally, I wrapped up the day by writing a simple one-line Python program:

-python
-Copy
-Edit
 print("Hello World, this is [Your Name]!")
 Feeling excited and ready for Day 2! 🚀👩‍💻